dentarg/auth0-blog/post-cheat-sheet.markdown

 ### Sign Up for Auth0

 You'll need an [Auth0](https://auth0.com) account to manage authentication.
-You can sign up for a [free account here](javascript:signup\(\)).
+You can sign up for a <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">free account here</a>.
 Next, set up an Auth0 Client and API so Auth0 can interface with your app and API.

 ### Set Up a Client App